Yoast/developer/docs/development/environment/tools.md

 brew install git
 ```

-Documentation on how to configure your local Git setup and how to add your SSH key to GitHub can be found [here](https://help.github.com/articles/set-up-git) and [here](https://help.github.com/articles/generating-ssh-keys).
+Then, read more on [how to configure your local Git setup](https://help.github.com/articles/set-up-git) and [how to add your SSH key to GitHub](https://help.github.com/articles/generating-ssh-keys).

-Suggestion: [Add a global git ignore file](/development/standards/version-control-conventions.md#global-git-ignore) so you don't accidentally add system files like `.DS_Store` to the repository.
+One final suggestion: [add a global git ignore file](/development/standards/version-control-conventions.md#global-git-ignore) so you don't accidentally add system files like `.DS_Store` to the repository.

 ### Local
 At Yoast, we make use of [Local](https://localwp.com/) as the foundation for our development setup.